Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Conclusions

 \section{Conclusions}

-In this paper, we propose to automatically construct a large-scale query-focused summarization dataset \wikiref{} using \wiki{} articles and the corresponding references.
-The statements, supporting citations and article title along with section titles of the statements are used as summaries, documents and queries respectively.
-The \wikiref{} dataset serves as a means of data augmentation on DUC benchmarks.
-It also is shown to be a eligible query-focused summarization benchmark.
-Moreover, we develop a BERT-based extractive query-focused summarization model to extract summaries from the documents.
-The model makes use of the query-sentence relationships and sentence-sentence relationships jointly to score sentences.
-The results on DUC benchmarks show that our model with data augmentation outperforms the state-of-the-art.
-As for future work, we would like to model relationships among documents for multi-document summarization.
+In this paper, we propose to use \wiki{} articles and the corresponding references to automatically construct a large-scale query-focused summarization dataset named \wikiref{}.
+The statements, supporting citations and article title along with section titles are used as summaries, documents and queries respectively.
+The \wikiref{} dataset serves as a means of data augmentation for DUC benchmarks.
+It is also shown to be an eligible query-focused summarization benchmark.
+Moreover, we develop a BERT-based extractive query-focused summarization model and a sparse subnetwork fine-tuning method to improve the performance on tiny benchmarks.
+The results on DUC benchmarks show that our augmentation data facilitate query-focused summarization and helps to develop more efficient data-driven models.
+Quantitatively and qualitatively analysis shows that improving the augmentation data quality is more important than expanding the scale, which is promising in future work.